[Skip to content]

 Palliative care is available in all three of Leicester’s hospitals and in the community.

-Our Palliative Care Patient Information Group has produced a series of leaflets relating to palliative care:
+Our Palliative Care Patient Information Group has produced the following information:

 Hospital Macmillan Specialist Palliative Care Team (cancer)